 - Zest the lemon, then cut it in half and juice it.

-- Mix the lemon juice, lemon zest, pressed garlic, oregano, salt, and pepper in a large bowl.
+- Mix the lemon juice, lemon zest, olive oil, pressed garlic, oregano, salt, and pepper in a large bowl.

 - Add the salmon fillets to the bowl and coat well in the marinade.
 Cover the bowl and refrigerate 15 minutes while the broiler preheats.